thecodingvivek/Electric-Grid-Network-using-DSA/README.md

 Python: Blue print of the project

 Graphs: The unsung heroes.
-Directed, weighted, and ready to transmit electrons.
+Directed, iighted, and ready to transmit electrons.